elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 <a name="i-blocks"></a>

-### Blocks without DOM representation ###
+###Blocks without DOM representation###

-Infrastructure code that solves common interface tasks: communication with the backend, general computing, etc. When working with *i-bem.js* code can take the form of block, like all the rest of JS-code.
+Infrastructure code that solves common interface tasks: communication with the backend, general computing, etc. When working with *i-bem.js* code can take the form of block, like all the rest of JS code.
-In order not to bind these blocks to HTML-tree manually, *i-bem.js*  provides the opportunity to create blocks without DOM representation.
+In order not to bind these blocks to HTML tree manually, *i-bem.js*  provides the opportunity to create blocks without DOM representation.

-Blocks without DOM-representation:
+Blocks without DOM representation:

  * They are not written in HTML code of a page.
- * Declared as [module extension`i-bem`](#bem-decl), not the `i-bem__dom`, as in the case of blocks with DOM-representation.
+ * Declared as [module extension`i-bem`](#bem-decl), not the `i-bem__dom`, as in the case of blocks with DOM representation.
  * They shoul be [initialized explicitly](#init-bem).

-## Parameters transfer syntax##
+##Parameters transfer syntax##

 Block parameter — is an arbitrary JavaScript object, that is transferred to the block at the point of initialization.
 Parameters allow to modify the behavior of the block instance bound to the given HTML element.